jpgreninger/protocolpp/README.md

 winprot++.lib - Static library for Windows compiled under VC++ 19

 rdriver - Ring driver that for UDP, TCP, TLS, or SRTP.
 Underlying protocols include
-          ICMP, IP, IPsec, MACsec, Ethernet, LTE, RLC, Wifi, WiGig, WiMax with separate threads that run both the send and receive functions from the rings
+          ICMP, IP, IPsec, MACsec, Ethernet, LTE, RLC, Wifi, WiGig, WiMax, VXLAN, NVGRE with separate threads that run both the send and receive functions from the rings

 ddriver - Same as the ring driver except the input and output are queues rather than
           rings and have push and pop routines to send and receive packets